 The M&P trigger works much like any other striker-fired system, with slightly different components.

 The trigger on the M&P is prevented from engaging the trigger bar until the trigger safety is deactivated by pressing the trigger, and the center-mounted pivoting safety aligns the trigger shoe to the trigger bar.

 As the trigger is pressed, the trigger bar moves to the rear until it contacts the set sear.

 The basic function of the factory M&P 2.0 trigger.
 That central pivot on the safety can create a mushy feel.

-The pull itself is struggles due to the metal-on-polymer contact.
-By contrast, a 1911 trigger doesn’t have this problem with polished metal on metal as well as the straight rearward travel.
+The pull itself struggles due to the metal-on-polymer contact.
+By contrast, a 1911 trigger doesn’t have this problem with polished metal on metal and straight rearward travel.

 The sear itself is typically unpolished, giving the factory trigger an uneven travel, and the entire system – essentially just a lever – has a lot of mechanical play in it for the relatively short travel distance.